janitha000/ledger-rest-api/README.md

 ## How to run the application

-* Change the  token secret in the env file under TOKEN_SECRET (OPTIONAL)
+* Change the  token secret in the env file under TOKEN_SECRET (OPTIONAL): TOKEN_SECRET is only added to repo to make it easier. (not a best practice to expose secrets)
 * Since no endpoint created for user login generate a token using the token-generation script file.

 `node token-generation.js`